The seating plan is a crucial element meticulously crafted by wedding planners in preparation for the big day.

 Organize guests into groups

-Once the total list of wedding guests has been compiled, the seating plan needs to group the wedding guests based on their relationship with the couple.
+Once the total list of wedding guests has been compiled, it needs to group the wedding guests based on their relationship with the couple.
 The first two groups are the parents of the couple and the VIP guests.
 The rest of the guests can be grouped based on their periodic relationship with the couple.

 College friends should be grouped.
 Work colleagues, high school friends, club members, and other social circles should all be seated together.